ernkedy/EzPass/README.md

 Hello!
-This is our password storage app for your desktop with nihadenes.
+This is our password storage app for your desktop with @nihadenes.